 I helped write, pitch, win and negotiate multi-million Euro bids to tender – and manage the projects- before the age of 25.
 I have over 20.000 hours of flight time solving problems with software.
-In the bear share of my professional career I had precious little life outside the job.
+In the bear share of my professional career I had precious little life outside “work”.
 It’s a sad fact.
-However, it rarely felt like a “job” – mostly just a continuous stream of problems to be solved in new and interesting ways.
-Usually with someone named “employer” or “customer” getting in the way of the great solution.
+However, it rarely felt like “work” – mostly just a continuous stream of problems to be solved in new and interesting ways.
+Usually with something named “employer”, “customer” or “politics” getting in the way of quality, of true excellence.

 Somehow I survived the roller coaster Internet bubble ride v1.0 unscathed and without ever receiving a dotcom cent.
-There were some obligatory options, and of course they went bankrupt.
+Yes, there were some obligatory options.
+Yes, of course they went bankrupt.
 Yes, I’m not bitter.

 I don’t know about you, but I never liked being told by others what to do – especially by dispassionate, meritless suits.
 And I don’t take orders and I take issue with rules, so early in my professional career I thought I’d be happier becoming the suit in management telling others what to do instead of being stuck with executing their politicalized and weak compromises, their product decisions by committee, fueled by technical ignorance and incompetence serving only their agendas of personal promotion – or worse, just for cashing out that monthly paycheck.

 Thus I climbed the proverbial well-lubricated salaryman pole and became “the man” – and realize that I hated being it.
 Not so much for telling people what to do – I still